|

 I found my courage and decided to make some changes.
 I amended the lead text on my page to make it clear that I was a fiction specialist.

-I completely overhauled my home page, resources page, my SfEP directory entry, my Reedsy profile, even my blog, so that everything started to work together in harmony.
+I completely overhauled my home page, resources page, my Chartered Institute of Editing and Proofreading directory entry and my blog, so that everything started to work together in harmony.

 Being findable but having a weak brand is like driving along a motorway at 70 miles an hour in second gear.
 The car has to work really hard to get you where you want to go!
 Getting the branding right is like slipping into cruise-control.